domcermak/neural_style_transfer/README.md

 ### Neural worker

-Neural worker is a backend application wrapping fast neural style transfer model.
+Neural worker is a backend application wrapping a fast neural style transfer model.
 Its primary purpose is to stylize submitted images by users via the Upload application.

 #### Neural worker feature descriptions